VeinDevTtv/gt3-tracker/README.md

   - Weekly target calculation to reach your goal
   - Current saving streak and best streak tracking
   - Goal prediction based on your current saving rate
+- **AI Assistant**:
+  - Ask questions about your savings progress
+  - Get personalized advice based on your current stats
+  - Receive encouragement and motivation from AI
+  - Powered by OpenAI's GPT models
+- **Dedicated Settings Page**:
+  - All configuration options in one organized location
+  - Clean, focused main interface for tracking
 - **Customization**:
   - Adjust total number of weeks in your tracking period
   - Adjust visible weeks in the interface